andrew-farrell/tomighty-pushover/README.md

-# tomighty-pushover
+# tomighty-todo.txt
-A Tomighty plugin that updates pushover with every state change
+A Tomighty Pomodoro plugin which updates todo.txt on each state change